matteomonti/nocs/README.md

 Therefore, if you have elements that are at least smaller than a circle of diameter 0.1, you can set a proper grid that will speed up the computational time. (in this case the fineness limit of the grid is `1 / (0.1 * 2) = 5`)

 ### Building your first molecules and giving them a nice tag

+In order to keep the syntax of the code as light as possible, we take advantage on implicit constructors for the various variables required by the main constructor methods.

+The following code shows as an example some of the things you can do and comments every passage.

 ```cpp
 {% raw %}